-- 5.1 Full Members shall have the following rights: - 5.1.1 To attend and vote at meetings of their own Region or Section in accordance with Region or Section rules and at General Meetings and to vote in elections of Representative Members of Council. - 5.1.2 To vote in elections for the General Secretary in accordance with any bye-law in force at that time. - 5.1.3 To stand for election to Council and serve as Officers of the Association in accordance with these Rules and with the requirements of legislation in force at that time. - 5.1.4 To receive the publications of the Association and information, advice and guidance on educational and professional matters. - 5.1.5 To receive legal advice and assistance in professional matters relating to the Full Member's employment and in relation only to issues which arise during the period of the person's membership, in accordance with the Association's current legal policy. - 5.1.6 To receive such other benefits as Council may determine. - 5.2 Council will determine from time to time other rights and benefits for Professional Associate Members of the Association which will include, but not necessarily be restricted to, the following: - 5.2.1 To attend meetings of their own Region or Section in accordance with Region or Section rules and at back to contents
+- 5.1 Full Members shall have the following rights: - 5.1.1 To attend and vote General Meetings and to vote in elections for membership of Council. - 5.1.2 To vote in elections for the General Secretary in accordance with any bye-law in force at that time. - 5.1.3 To stand for election to Council and serve as Officers of the Association in accordance with these Rules and with the requirements of legislation in force at that time. - 5.1.4 To receive the publications of the Association and information, advice and guidance on educational and professional matters.